BackofenLab/CRISPRidentify/README.md

 # CRISPRidentify: Identification of CRISPR arrays using machine learning approach

-CRISPRIdentify is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS.
+CRISPRidentify is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS.
 CRISPRidentify, performs three steps: detection, feature extraction and classification based on manually curated sets of positive and negative examples of CRISPR arrays.